 Otherwise, the swaying won’t stop at all.
 Don’t forget that adding a hitch clamp as an add-on component only works to reduce the freedom of your bike rack from swaying.

 It does not help at all in enhancing its loading capacity.
 You will be able to load the bike rack with the same amount of weight as before.
 No more, no less.
+If you own a minivan, read about bike racks for minivan.

-How to install Hitch Clamp
+How to Install Hitch Clamp?

-- Put the U-bolt over the hitch receiver, close to the tow bar.
+• Put the U-bolt over the hitch receiver, close to the tow bar.

-- Slides the steel plate into the U-bolt, covering the tow bar and hitch receiver.
+• Slides the steel plate into the U-bolt, covering the tow bar and hitch receiver.

-- Tighten up the washer, and lock the washer and the nuts to both of the sides of the U-bolt.
+• Tighten up the washer, and lock the washer and the nuts to both of the sides of the U-bolt.

-- Ensure to tighten up the steel plate to both tow bar and hitch receiver equally to remove the freedom of hitch receiver to move freely.
+• Ensure to tighten up the steel plate to both tow bar and hitch receiver equally to remove the freedom of hitch receiver to move freely.

 Best Hitch Clamps for Bike Rack to Consider